cgwire/kitsu/docs/getting-started-production/README.md

 ![Blue menu](../img/getting-started/blue_menu.png)

 You can now do the assignation.
 Click on the text input, and you see the list of available people.
-Click on a person name to perform to select him.
-Then click on the confirmation button to perform the assignation.
+Click on a person's name to perform to select him.
+Then click on the confirmation button to complete the assignation.

 ![Selected people](../img/getting-started/select_people.png)

 You can assign several tasks to the same person in one step (1).
 Once you have the blue menu visible, keep **ctrl** on your keyboard pressed and select multiple tasks.
-You can even use the **shift** key to select a range of tasks (2).
-When you have selected everything you need, apply with the **Confirm** button.
+You can even use the **shift** key to choose a range of tasks (2).
+When you have chosen everything you need, apply with the **Confirm** button.

 ![Assigned multiple people](../img/getting-started/assigned_multiple.png)